 Mel MacRae, Head of Energy Strategy and Markets Unit at the Scottish Government said: “Events like this stimulate essential cross sector collaboration and play a real role in catalysing action.
 We hope there will be more of these events in Scotland in the future and look forward to the forthcoming ignite discussion on electricity markets.”

-The event was in-person only, to encourage interaction, but the sessions were recorded and we plan to release recordings on CXC and UKERC websites soon.
+The event was in-person only, to encourage interaction, but recordings of the sessions are being uploaded to our Multimedia section.

 If you would like to get in touch with the event organisers, please contact Nicola Dunn (CXC) and James Curwen (UKERC).